albar965/littlenavmap-manual/en/MENUS.md

 #### Map Overlays {#map-overlays}

 Show or hide floating map overlays, like the overview on the top left or the compass on the top right corner of the map window.

+#### Styles {#window-styles}

+Allows to switch the style of the graphical user interface on the fly.
+A restart is not needed.

+The user interface styles contain a `Night` mode that can be used for flights in a dark environment.
+You can also dim the map and elevation profile display for this style in the dialog `Options` on tab `Map Display` \(`Map Dimming in Night Style` at the bottom of the dialog\).

+The colors for the styles `Fusion` and `Night` can be changed by editing configuration files.
+See [Customize](CUSTOMIZE.md) for more information.

+The available styles depend on the operating system except for `Fusion` and `Night` which are always available.

+#### Show all floating Windows {#search}

+Raises all undocked \(i.e. floating\) windows before the main window.
+This can be helpful if a window got lost.

 #### ![Search](../images/icons/searchdock.png "Search") Search {#search}